-- 1) GID: Section Identifier (Gage ID) The gage ID identifies the individual discharge measurement and can be edited here using alphanumeric characters.
-The AquaCalc automatically creates a Section Identifier based on the time that the new section was created. - 2) UID: The User ID identifies the person making the measurement.
+- SID: Section Identifier (Gage ID) The Section ID identifies the individual discharge measurement and can be edited here using alphanumeric characters.
+The AquaCalc automatically creates a Section Identifier based on the time that the new section was created. - UID: The User ID identifies the person making the measurement.
 It can be entered by selecting this option.
 The User ID can include alphanumeric characters. - 3) Meter: Allows selection of a current meter from the current meter table.
-(Defaults to the first meter in the first location in the table). - 4) Flood Coef: Only visible and usable if the "8) Meas: .2 FLOOD" measurement option is selected.
+(Defaults to the first meter in the first location in the table). - 4) Flood Coef: This line is only visible and usable if the "8) Meas: .2 FLOOD" measurement option is selected.
 Used to enter a flood coefficient which is applied to each velocity measurement in the section.
 During a flood, velocity measurements can be taken at the 0.2 depth location across the section and then corrected to the mean velocity using a velocity profile coefficient.
-Please see the section titled "Performing Flood Measurements" in the "Making Discharge Measurements" chapter for more information.
-The default flood coefficient value is 1.00.
+Please see the section titled "Performing Flood Measurements" in the "Making Discharge Measurements" chapter

-- 5) Equip: Selection of TopSet Rod, Sect.
+- for more information.
+The default flood coefficient value is 1.00. - 5) Equip: Selection of TopSet Rod, Sect.
 Rod or Susp.
 Cable. - 6) Sounding Wt: Select a value of a Columbus weight C15 through C300 including hanger bar position or User 0.00 which will not calculate an offset for zero, and requires the user to enter their own offset on the reel. - 7) Ice Draft: No/Yes Turns ice measurement on or off.
 The Measure Screen will display a line below the Depth that allows the entry of the Ice Draft.
 Please see the heading "Using the Ice Draft Mode" in the chapter for more information. - 8) Meas.: Selection of measurement type.
 This is allows the user to specify the type of measurement to be performed.
 This will setup the measure screen for any combination of a 2, 6 or 8 tenths measurement so that the measurement screen observation locations are predetermined.

-For example: If you were going to do a wading measurement and all of the verticals were going to be 6 tenth observations, then you would set the value to 6.
+For example: If you were going to do a wading measurement and all of the verticals were going to be 6 tenths observations, then you would set the value to 6.
 Every new vertical will default to an observation depth of 6 tenths.
+Of course, you can always use the Up and Down Arrow keys to select the 6 tenths or 8 tenths location.